telcat/vagrant-proxmox/README.md

 * `qemu_iso` The qemu iso file to use for the virtual machine
 * `qemu_iso_file` The qemu iso file to upload and use for the virtual machine (can be specified instead of `qemu_iso`)
 * `qemu_disk_size` The qemu disk size to use for the virtual machine, e.g. '30G'
+* `qemu_storage` The storage pool to use, i.e. the value of the `storage` key of the hash returned by `pvesh get /nodes/{node}/storage`, e.g. 'raid', 'local', 'cephstore'
+* `qemu_cores` The number of cores per socket available to the VM
+* `qemu_sockets` The number of CPU sockets available to the VM
+* `qemu_nic_model` which model of network interface card to use, default 'e1000'
+* `qemu_bridge` connect automatically to this bridge, default 'vmbr0'
 * `selected_node` If specified, only this specific node is used to create machines

 ## Build the plugin